markwkiehl/particle_device_blueprint/README.md

   - **P2** is an SMD module with WiFi and a microcontroller.
 No built-in LED.
 Replaces the depreciated P1.
   - **Argon** is a depreciated WiFi device with built in LED is on D7.
   - **Photon** is a depreciated WiFi device with built-in LED on D7.
+  - **Electron** is a depreciated cellular device with built-in LED on D7.
+  - **E Series** is a cellular device.
+No built-in LED.

 # 1. Prepare Your Hardware
-The blueprint includes a sketch (.ino file) that is uploaded to the Particle hardware.
-The device template, datastreams and a web dashboard and mobile app are all pre-configured.
-Instructions are included later in this readme.md on how to configure the Particle integration webhook.
-(TBD  will the Blynk webhook be automatically configured ???)
+If your devices has a built-in LED connected to GPIO D7 (Boron, Argon, Photon 2, Photon, Electron), then your hardware only needs a power connection.
+Other devices will need to connect an LED to the Particle hardware and revise the sketch to reference a GPIO replacement for D7.

-# 2. Create Webhooks on the Particle Cloud
+# 2. Create Integration (Webhook) on the Particle Cloud

+# 3. Create a Webhook in the Blynk.Console

-# 3. Prepare Required Software
+# 4. Prepare Required Software

-# 4. Prepare the Firmware and Upload It to Your Device
+# 5. Prepare the Firmware and Upload It to Your Device

-# 5. Dashboard Breakdown
+# 6. Dashboard Breakdown

-# 6. Set up Automations
-[include this?]

 # 7. Testing

+# Troubleshooting

 # Conclusion
+Using this Blynk blueprint quickly configures a Particle device for bi-directional communication with Blynk. &nbsp; Blynk provides a web dashboard and mobile app for visualizing data from the Particle hardware, and remotely controlling the Particle device.

 # Next Steps
 The sketch sends an integer and floating point value every 5 minutes to Blynk.
 The source of the integer and floating point value can be adapted to a particular application by the developer.
 The interval default of 5 minutes can be reduced down to every 1 second.
 It will be apparent to the developer from the content of the blueprint how to add additional data items to be pushed to Blynk.  &nbsp;

-# Troubleshooting

 # Related Links